yaw277/slire/README.md

 updates with set/unset, variants with bulk support, filter syntax).
 This is no coincidence as the MongoDB API is considered very clean in that regard, and should also work well with other DB implementations.

+!! consider moving somewhere else
 Finally, if you've been using `DocumentService` for most of your data access, you might wonder what a migration path to `SmartRepo` would look like.
 You're probably thinking it's quite an effort since you've injected `DocumentService` instances all over the place and the interfaces aren't compatible.
 That's correct, and the "Recommended Usage Patterns" section explains why we think that injecting repository instances everywhere isn't a good idea in the first place.

 ## (DRAFT) Why SmartRepo?
 Addressing the "Yet Another Library" Question

 It's fair to ask: "Why create another database abstraction library when so many already exist?"
-This question deserves a thoughtful response, especially given the abundance of ORMs (Object-Relational Mappers) and ODMs (Object-Document Mappers - we'll use "ORM" to refer to both throughout this section) and database abstractions in the Node.js ecosystem.
+This question deserves a thoughtful response, especially given the abundance of ORMs (Object-Relational Mappers) and ODMs (Object-Document Mappers - we'll use "ORM" to refer to both throughout this section) in the Node.js ecosystem.

 ### The Problem with Traditional ORMs

-!! fix links
-Most existing solutions follow the traditional ORM approach: comprehensive abstractions that aim to hide database complexity entirely.
-While well-intentioned, this approach often creates more problems than it solves:

-Popular solutions like [Mongoose](https://mongoosejs.com/), [Prisma](https://www.prisma.io/orm), [TypeORM](https://typeorm.io/), and [MikroORM](https://mikro-orm.io/) each provide extensive feature sets with schema validation, relationship mapping, and query builders.
-However, experience shows that developers inevitably hit performance walls and must bypass these abstractions to access native database features for optimization - defeating the original purpose of the abstraction layer.
+Most existing database abstraction libraries follow the traditional ORM approach: comprehensive abstractions that aim to hide database complexity entirely while providing extensive convenience features.
+Popular solutions like [Mongoose](https://mongoosejs.com/), [Prisma](https://www.prisma.io/orm), [TypeORM](https://typeorm.io/), and [MikroORM](https://mikro-orm.io/) each offer rich feature sets including schema validation, relationship mapping, query builders, and code generation.

-ORMs promise to hide "supposedly complex" database details and translate relational concepts to object-oriented perspectives (!!ODMs have a different focus and we should also focus more on ODMs unique selling points - query builders, schemas, validation), but they rarely deliver on these promises.
-The N+1 problem, inefficient joins, excessive roundtrips, and other performance issues force developers to drop down to native queries anyway.
-If separation of business logic from data access is needed regardless (as we'll demonstrate in the architectural guidance sections), what value does the additional ORM layer actually provide?
+The ORM value proposition is compelling: translate "complex" database operations into familiar object-oriented patterns while providing developer-friendly conveniences like type safety, schema validation, and query builders.
+The goal is to make data access concerns blend seamlessly with application code.

+However, this approach introduces several fundamental challenges:

+- **Impedance mismatch**: Structural and conceptual differences between relational/document databases and object-oriented programming models create ongoing friction
+- **Feature coverage gaps**: Not every database feature is supported, forcing compromises that are often overlooked by developers without deep database knowledge
+- **Performance bottlenecks**: The N+1 problem, inefficient query generation, and excessive roundtrips frequently require bypassing the ORM for performance-critical operations
+- **Additional complexity**: Another abstraction layer to learn and debug, especially problematic when native database features are eventually needed anyway

-The performance issues with ORMs are well-documented: Ted Neward famously called the ["Object-Relational Impedance Mismatch"](https://blog.codinghorror.com/object-relational-mapping-is-the-vietnam-war-of-computer-science/) the "Vietnam War of Computer Science."
-The [N+1 query problem](https://stackoverflow.com/questions/97197/what-is-the-n1-selects-problem-in-orm-object-relational-mapping) remains a persistent issue across all major ORMs, and developers frequently discuss [when to bypass ORM abstractions](https://enterprisecraftsmanship.com/posts/when-to-use-orm/) for performance-critical operations.
+These challenges are well-documented in the development community.
+Ted Neward famously called the ["Object-Relational Impedance Mismatch"](https://blog.codinghorror.com/object-relational-mapping-is-the-vietnam-of-computer-science/) the "Vietnam War of Computer Science" (original article [here](https://www.odbms.org/wp-content/uploads/2013/11/031.01-Neward-The-Vietnam-of-Computer-Science-June-2006.pdf)).
+The [N+1 query problem](https://stackoverflow.com/questions/97197/what-is-the-n1-selects-problem-in-orm-object-relational-mapping) remains a persistent issue across all major ORMs, and developers frequently discuss [when to bypass ORM abstractions](https://www.google.com/search?q=when+to+bypass+ORMs+and+ODMs) for performance-critical operations.

-Query languages like SQL and MongoDB's aggregation framework are already excellent APIs.
-Native drivers for modern databases provide clean, well-designed interfaces.
-The abstraction layer often becomes unnecessary overhead rather than genuine value.
+This raises a fundamental question: Why add another abstraction layer when native database clients and query languages are already excellent, well-designed APIs?
+Modern database drivers provide clean interfaces, comprehensive feature coverage, excellent documentation, and active maintenance.
+For experienced developers who understand their database technology, ORM abstractions often become unnecessary overhead rather than genuine value - another layer to learn, debug, and work around.

 ### SmartRepo's Native-First Philosophy